Interviews: Effects of South China Sea Arbitration Decision

 Sakamoto, 67, took his current position after working in several posts, including as a professor at Graduate School of Law, Kobe University.
 He has also served as a member of the Human Rights Council Advisory Committee.
 Sakamoto specializes in international law — specifically, treaty law, maritime law and international human rights law.

-go to link 2- China buying off Philippines
+enter 2- China buying off Philippines

 Renato De Castro / Professor at De La Salle University (The Philippines)